CompVis/stable-diffusion/README.md

 In addition, as of version 1.02, it also writes the prompt into the PNG file's metadata where it can be retrieved using scripts/images2prompt.py

-The script is confirmed to work on Linux and Windows systems.
-It should work on MacOSX as well, but this is not confirmed.
-Note that this script runs from the command-line (CMD or Terminal window), and does not have a GUI.
+The script is confirmed to work on Linux, Windows and Mac systems.
+Note that this script runs from the command-line or can be used as a Web application.
+The Web GUI is currently rudimentary, but a much better replacement is on its way.

 ```
 (ldm) ~/stable-diffusion$ python3 ./scripts/dream.py